-tortfeasor with other criminals who had caused her indivisible injuries.170 Because Monzel's possession of a "single image" was not independently sufficient to cause the entirety of Amy's injury, the court reasoned that it could not therefore be viewed as creating an "indivisible" injury.171 Likewise, because Amy suffered separate injuries each time someone viewed her images, the defendant was obligated to pay restitution only for the separate injury for which he was individually responsible.172
+jected Amy's argument that Monzel should be held jointly and severally liable for all of her losses because Monzel was essentially a joint tortfeasor with other criminals who had caused her indivisible injuries.
+Because Monzel's possession of a "single image" was not independently sufficient to cause the entirety of Amy's injury, the court reasoned that it could not therefore be viewed as creating an "indivisible" injury.
+Likewise, because Amy suffered separate injuries each time someone viewed her images, the defendant was obligated to pay restitution only for the separate injury for which he was individually responsible.

-In Burgess, the Fourth Circuit explicitly adopted Monzel, albeit in a much more summary fashion, holding that joint and several liability was "not applicable in this context" because each defendant caused each victim a separate injury.173 Vicky could not recover the full amount of her losses from Burgess because, the court explained, "a defendant can only be responsible for the damage flowing from the injury he proximately caused, and not for the injuries inflicted by others at different times."174 Although a dissenter in Burgess argued that the court of appeals should have remanded to the trial court the questions of whether a child pornography victim's injury was indivisible and whether joint and several liability was applicable, 175 the majority dismissed this concern by maintaining that defendants can only be liable for injuries they proximately cause.
-176 Similarly, in Laraneta, the Seventh Circuit (through Judge Posner) read § 2259 as containing a generalized proximate cause requirement and, although the amount of total losses was not challenged, remanded for the district court to apportion the losses for which Laraneta was responsible.177
+In Burgess, the Fourth Circuit explicitly adopted the reasoning of Monzel, albeit in a much more summary fashion, holding that joint and several liability was "not applicable in this context" because each defendant caused each victim a separate injury.
+Vicky could not recover the full amount of her losses from Burgess because, the court explained, "a defendant can only be responsible for the damage flowing from the injury he proximately caused, and not for the injuries inflicted by others at different times."175 Although one dissenting judge in Burgess argued that the court of appeals should have remanded to the trial court the questions of whether a child pornography victim's injury was indivisible and whether joint and several liability was applicable,176 the majority dismissed this concern by maintaining that defendants can only be liable for injuries they proximately cause.
+Similarly, in Laraneta, the Seventh Circuit (through Judge Posner) read § 2259 as containing a generalized proximate cause requirement and, although the amount of total losses was not challenged, remanded for the district court to apportion the losses for which Laraneta was responsible.178

-These appellate courts confused the question of the factual cause of the victims' losses with the question of dividing up the victim's losses among those responsible.
+These appellate courts confused the question of the factual cause of the victims' losses with the question of dividing up the victims' losses among those responsible.
 For example, the D.C.
-Circuit in Monzel concluded that Amy's injuries were divisible because "Monzel's possession of a single image of Amy was neither a necessary nor a sufficient cause of all of her losses.
-She would have suffered tremendously from her sexual abuse regardless of what Monzel
+Circuit in Monzel concluded that Amy's injuries were divisible because "Monzel's possession of a single image of Amy was neither a neces-

-$^{^{170}}$ Id. at 538 (rejecting Amy's argument that because Monzel's possession was intentional and contributed to an indivisible injury, he should be held jointly and severally liable).
+Id. at 538 (rejecting Amy's argument that because Monzel's possession was intentional and contributed to an indivisible injury, he should be held jointly and severally liable).

-171 Id. at 538-39.
+Id. at 538-39.

-173 United States v.
+United States v.
 Burgess, 684 F.3d 445, 458-59 (4th Cir.
 2012).

-174 Id. at 459 n.11 (emphasis added).
+Id. at 459 n.11 (emphasis added).

-175 Id. at 461 (Gregory, J., concurring in part and dissenting in part).
+Id. at 461 (Gregory, J., concurring in part and dissenting in part).

-176 Id. at 459 n.11 (majority opinion) (emphasis added).
+Id. at 459 n.11 (majority opinion) (emphasis added).

-177 United States v.
+United States v.
 Laraneta, 700 F.3d 983, 991 (7th Cir.
 2012).

-did."178 Judge Posner made a similar argument in Laraneta, asserting that if a defendant merely possessed images of Amy or Vicky, without distributing them, "it is beyond implausible that the victims would have suffered the harm they did had [Laraneta] been the only person in the world to view pornographic images of them."179 The thrust of this argument is that possession alone, by a single person, is not enough to cause the full amount of the psychological harm Amy and Vicky suffered.180 But this simply recounts a conundrum about factual causation that modern tort theory resolved long ago.181
+sary nor a sufficient cause of all of her losses.
+She would have suffered tremendously from her sexual abuse regardless of what Monzel did."
+Judge Posner made a similar argument in Laraneta, asserting that if a defendant merely possessed images of Amy or Vicky, without distributing them, "it is beyond implausible that the victims would have suffered the harm they did had [Laraneta] been the only person in the world to view pornographic images of them."
+The thrust of this argument is that possession alone, by a single person, is not enough to cause the full amount of the psychological harm Amy and Vicky suffered.
+But this simply recounts a conundrum about factual causation that modern tort theory resolved long ago.